AppImageCrafters/AppRun/README.md

 This project holds a collection of tools to properly setup and control the AppImage (and AppDir) execution environment.

+## Why libc and ld-linux must be defined at runtime ?

+`libc` is a dependency of the major part of the binaries found in a GNU/Linux distribution.
+But in each release new features are added therefore a binary linked against a new version of glibc will not work on system with an old version.
+Luckily a library linked against an older version will work on a system with a newer version of it.
+Therefore we need a statically linked entrypoint to setup the right (newer) ld-so and libc to use.

+This allows to safely mix system libraries with the bundle libraries without fearing a crash.

 ## AppRun

 AppRun is an entry point for AppImages which carry a copy of glib and ld-linux.
 It allows to chose at runtime the